-There are two schools of thought with replacing rollers.
-You can either bend the track or unscrew the brackets.
+There are two schools of thought about replacing rollers: bend the track or unscrew the brackets.

-The people who say to bend the track are going to say that you’re going to need to do it anyway to tackle the bottom roller (more on that later).
+The people who say to bend the track will say you need to do it anyway to tackle the bottom roller (more on that later).
 If you’re already doing it for one set of rollers, you might as well do it for all of them.

-I fall in the second camp.
+I fall into the second camp.
 For me, unscrewing the brackets was much simpler and only took a few minutes per roller.

-Grab a socket wrench and unscrew the retaining bolts to the brackets that hold the garage door rollers.
+Grab a socket wrench and unscrew the retaining bolts to the garage door rollers brackets.
 Again…DO NOT DO THIS FOR THE BOTTOM ROLLER.

-Sorry to sound like a broken record, but it’s important.
+Sorry to sound like a broken record, but it’s essential.

 Once you’ve got the bracket off, the roller will slide right out of the track.

-Its a good idea to inspect your garage door brackets for any damage, especially if you have an older garage door.
-I had a relatively new house, so mine were OK.
+It’s good to inspect your garage door brackets for any damage, especially if you have an older garage door.
+I had a relatively new house, so mine was OK.

-From here, the old plastic roller just falls out and the new one just slides in its place.
+The old plastic roller just falls out, and the new one just slides into place.

-After the roller is in and you’ve added a little lubricant to it, just screw the bracket back in and move on to the next roller.
+After the roller is in and you’ve added a little lubricant, just screw the bracket back in and move on to the next roller.

 The safest way to replace the bottom roller is to bend the track so you can pop the bottom section out.

 Don’t worry.
-It’s easier than it sounds and it doesn’t do any damage to the track itself.
+It’s easier than it sounds and doesn’t damage the track itself.

-Using some heavy plyers, pry the track slightly open for about two inches in length.
-You just want it open enough to ease the roller wheel out, but not enough so that you warp the track.
+Using some heavy plyers, pry the track slightly open for about two inches.
+You just want it loose enough to ease the roller wheel out but not enough so that you warp the track.

-Manually lower the door down so that the roller’s wheel is right inside of the section of track you opened up.
+Manually lower the door so the roller’s wheel is right inside the track section you opened up.
 Using a long screwdriver, pry the door out of the track.

-You’ll need to use a bit of leverage here, but be careful of the tension cable.
+You’ll need to use leverage here, but be careful of the tension cable.

-Once the door pops out of the track, the roller will be able to slide out of the bracket.
+Once the door pops out of the track, the roller can slide out of the bracket.

-Once you pop the roller back in the track, make sure that the door moves along the track smoothly.
-Once you’re satisfied that it’s working properly, we can bend the track back in to place.
+Once you pop the roller back into the track, ensure that the door moves along the track smoothly.
+If you’re satisfied that it’s working correctly, we can bend the track back into place.

-Replacing my old plastic garage door rollers was one of the easiest way to upgrade my garage.
-The door is quieter, the movement is smoother and I’m expecting the rollers to last at least ten years.
+If you had worn-out plastic rollers, then garage door roller replacement is one of the easiest ways to get my garage door functioning smoothly again.
+The door is quieter, the movement is smoother, and I expect the rollers to last at least ten years.